 The measurements to be performed by the Central Lipid Laboratory may be divided into two categories: measurements performed in all plasma samples of the entire cohort and measurements performed in case control studies of the cohort.
-Measurements performed in cohort samples are: (1) plasma cholesterol; (2) plasma triglyceride; (3) HDL-cholesterol, HDL3-cholesterol, and calculation of HDL2-cholesterol, and calculation of LDL-cholesterol; (4) plasma apolipoprotein A-I (apoA-I); (5) plasma apolipoprotein B (apoB); and (6) plasma lipoprotein(a) (Lp(a)).
-Measurements performed in case control samples of the cohort are: (1) plasma glycerol; (2) LDL-apoB, LDL-cholesterol, and calculation of the ratio of LDL-chol to LDL-apoB; (3) epitope expression of apoB; (4) phenotyping of apoE; and (5) restriction fragment length polymorphism of apolipoprotein genes.
+Measurements performed in cohort samples are: (1) plasma cholesterol; (2) plasma triglyceride; (3) HDL-cholesterol, HDL3-cholesterol, and calculation of HDL2-cholesterol, and calculation of LDLcholesterol; (4) plasma apolipoprotein A-I (apoA-I); and (5) plasma apolipoprotein B (apoB).
+Measurements performed in case control samples of the cohort are: (1) plasma glycerol; (2) LDLapoB, LDL-cholesterol, and calculation of the ratio of LDL-chol to LDL-apoB; (3) epitope expression of apoB; (4) phenotyping of apoE; (5) restriction fragment length polymorphism of apolipoprotein genes; (6)phenotyping of Lp[a]; and (7) measurement of postprandial lipemic response.